 - Our solicitors always try to resolve claims as quickly as possible.

 - They also try to ensure you receive the maximum amount of compensation that your injuries deserve.

-Thanks for reading this guide about claiming for a car accident in which you were not wearing a seatbelt.
+Thanks for reading this guide about claiming a car accident in which you weren’t wearing a seatbelt.
 We hope it’s now clear that compensation is still possible, and you’d like to proceed to begin your claim today.
 If that’s the case, you can contact us using any of the following methods:

 - Call an advisor for free on 0800 073 8801.

 - Email details of your claim to firstname.lastname@example.org